 chef notes + tips

-- You have to use a non-stick skillet to make this recipe, and preferably it should be 10”.
+- Use a non-stick skillet to make this recipe; preferably, it should be 10”.

-- Do not limit yourself to the ham and cheese.
-Once you perfect the technique of making it feel free to add in your favorite vegetables, proteins, or cheeses.
+- Do not limit yourself to the ham and cheese once you perfect the technique; feel free to add your favorite vegetables, proteins, or cheeses.

 More Breakfast Recipes